IVSoftware/data-template-binding-to-group-parent/readme.md

 # Bind to group header

-In this minimal example, the `CheckBox` is my "expander" and the group members are shown or hidden when toggled because the `CheckBox` is bound to the `IsExpanded` property of `AthletesPerSportsList` and the `IsVisible` property of the `TappableStack` is bound to it.
+In this minimal example, the `CheckBox` is my "expander" and the group members are shown or hidden when toggled because the `CheckBox` is bound to the `IsExpanded` property of `AthletesPerSportsList` and the `IsVisible` property of the `TappableStack` is bound to that.

 ![states](https://github.com/IVSoftware/data-template-binding-to-group-parent/blob/master/data-template-binding/data-template-binding/ReadMe/states.png)